yve5/mfgreact/README.md

 Available solutions:
 - Delete the folder with a software as Filezilla.
-- Type the foolowinf command line: *rimraf node_modules*
+- Type the following command line: *rimraf node_modules*

 > **rimraf** must be used WITH CAUTION.
 This command line can remove any file.